dudabrasilc/countries-facts-project/README.md

 # Countries Facts

-Countries Facts is a a web application which you can search a country and find out facts about it.
+Countries Facts is a single page web application which you can use to search a country and find out facts about it.

-Add features

-# Visuals

-Add gifs/screenshots/videos
+## Description

+This project contains an HTML file linking a CSS and JavaScript files, which contribute for the style and functionality of the web page, in this order.

+### Searching up a country
+Once you have the HTML file opened in your browser, you will be able to see an form and an empty

 ## Usage

 Add
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.

-# Support
+## Support

 Add
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.